jkomoros/boardgame/TUTORIAL.md

 However in many cases, like setting up a new round of a game, there are a series of moves that should be applied in a precise order, one after the other.
 Writing bespoke `Legal` methods that did complicated signaling to each other about when it was their turn would be very error prone.

 For that reason, the Phase machinery also has a notion of *ordered* moves in a Phase.
-When a phase is configured to require certain moves in a specific order, `moves.Base`'s `Legal()` will return an error if the move is applied in the wrong order.
+When a phase is configured to require certain moves in a specific order, `moves.Default`'s `Legal()` will return an error if the move is applied in the wrong order.

 This means that instead of writing an error-prone Legal method, in many cases you don't need to write a custom Legal method at all, and can just rely on the phase ordering machinery.

 The actual machinery to do this uses what are called MoveProgressions, a notion encoded in the `moves` package.
-You pass `WithLegalMoveProgression` when configuring the move, and `moves.Base.Legal()` consults that information.
+You pass `WithLegalMoveProgression` when configuring the move, and `moves.Default.Legal()` consults that information.

 Like setting the legal phases, though, it's extremely error prone to call these yourself.
 That's why `moves.AddOrderedForPhase` exists, which automatically calls `WithLegalPhases` and `WithLegalMoveProgression` on the moves with the right information.